 Sometimes natural and over-the-counter therapies are not enough and it is necessary to take prescription medications.
-You should tell your Dr and pharmacist about all natural and prescription medicines you are taking so that they can check for any conflicts.
+You should tell your G.P, pharmacist and consultant about all natural and prescription medicines you are taking so that they can check for any conflicts.

 The below treatments help improve circulation and your Raynaud's attacks should improve, or the length between attacks should improve.
 This sort of medication can also treat and help to prevent skin ulcers on your fingers and toes know as digital ulcers.

 Some drugs can take up to three weeks to take full effect and may not need to be taken permanently.
 It is quite common for them to be taken only periodically, or according to when these drugs are likely to benefit you most e.g. during winter, if you have a trip to a cold destination, or find yourself in a stressful situation.
 However, they are all safe to be taken permanently.

 You may have to try several until you find the one, which works best for you.
 Side effects may include headaches, dizziness, flushing or low blood pressure.
 To try and avoid side effects, it is recommended to start on a lower dose for a few days and go up to the full dose gradually.

 These drugs relax and open small blood vessels in your hands and feet, decreasing the frequency and severity of attacks in most people with Raynaud's.
 These drugs can also help heal digital ulcers.
 Examples include nifedipine (Afeditab CR, Procardia), amlodipine (Norvasc), felodipine (Plendil) and Diltiazem